what-is-avpn vpn-vs-proxy-server

 VPN:

-VPNs have strong security features because they encrypt all data flowing over your network.
-In fact, not only is your information encrypted; this encryption makes it much more difficult (if not impossible) for hackers or other third parties to read your messages when they are sent online, making a man-in-the-middle attack virtually impossible on unsecured networks (such as public Wi-Fi).
+VPNs offer strong security features by encrypting all data flowing over your network.
+This encryption makes it extremely difficult for hackers or other third parties to read your data when they intercept it.

 Proxy: